yslaa/Salon/README.md

 ### Laravel-Salon

-## Run php:artisan migrate:fresh --seed to automatically create and delete if tables are already created.
+## Run php artisan migrate:fresh --seed to automatically create and delete if tables are already created.

 # HOW TO SETUP THIS PROJECT